 9. Thyroid or Adrenal Disease & Weight Loss

 You may have a thyroid or adrenal dysfunction and you are not aware of it.
 It only takes a blood / saliva test to find out - visit your doctor!
 In case of autoimmune hypothyroidism (Hashimoto's), a very low-carb diet, such as below 20 g of total carbs, is not recommended.

 Dr. Broda Barnes, who spent over 50 years on thyroid research, suggested in his book “Hypothyroidism: The Unsuspected Illness” that the minimum amount of carbohydrate intake for patients with hypothyroidism should be at least 30 grams of net carbs.
 If you want to learn more about thyroid / adrenal disorders and what your doctor may not tell you, have a look at Stop The Thyroid Madness.

 Read more about keto & thyroid: Are Keto and Low Carb Suitable for People with Thyroid Disease?

 Stress is a significant factor.
-When we are stressed out, our body produces a hormone called cortisol, which is responsible for storing fat round your stomach area (visceral fat) and makes weight loss more difficult.
+When you are stressed out, your body produces a hormone called cortisol, which is responsible for storing fat around your stomach area (visceral fat) and makes weight loss more difficult.

 Try to relax, don't underestimate stress.
-Instead, find your own way to reduce it. try meditations, take a few days off work, go somewhere for a weekend or go for a walk.
-Stress is also linked to hypothyroidism and adrenal issues and this badly affects your metabolic rate.
+Instead, find your own way to reduce it.
+Try meditating, take a few days off work, go somewhere for a weekend or go for a walk.
+Stress is also linked to hypothyroidism and adrenal issues and this adversely affects your metabolic rate.
 As a result of that, you store fat.